Planetary Aspects and Transits

 Clicking on the 'Display table' button produces a tabular representation which provides detailed information about the aspects shown in the chart, as below:

-An 'r' following the longitude of a planet indicates that the planet is retrograde (in this example, Saturn).
-An angle value shows difference of the aspect from exactness (so 0°0' is exact).
-A '-' or '+' shows whether the aspect is decreasing ('-') or increasing ('+') at the date and time shown, or in other words, whether the aspect is applying ('-') or separating ('+').
+An 'r' following the longitude of a planet indicates that the planet is retrograde (in this example, Mercury and four others).
+The degrees°minutes' value is the difference of the aspect from exactness (so 0°0' is exact).
+A minus or plus sign shows whether the aspect is applying (decreasing, '-') or separating (increasing, '+') at the date and time shown.

 See also: Isaac Newton's Uranus Transits